lzerma/gateway-rede/README.md

-gateway_rede
+Payment Gateway - E-Rede
 ============

-Gateway de pagamento com a Rede
+This module provides a interface for communication with the payment gateway E-Rede.